To verify and debug the Bluetooth stack, use the tools provided in AOSP and the Bluetooth Special Interest Group's (SIG) tests.

 Profile Tuning Suite

-The Bluetooth SIG provides the Bluetooth Profile Tuning Suite (PTS), a testing tool for protocol and profile interoperability.
+The Bluetooth SIG provides the Bluetooth PTS, a testing tool for protocol and profile interoperability.
 For more information, see the Bluetooth Profile Tuning Suite site.

 CTS tests